romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A company wants to implement a tool that scans their repositories for vulnerabilities in code patterns and configurations.
+Q: A company wants to implement a tool that scans their repositories for vulnerabilities in code patterns and configurations.
 Which GitHub feature should the administrator enable?
 <details><summary>Show the answer</summary><p>

 - **Code scanning**